Table of Content

 Security Operations Center (SOC) around the world are watching over critical infrastructure, giving us the assurance and comfort of being cyber safe.
 SOC teams go to battle everyday, hoping for consistency in their analysis and trusting their skill and ability to defend.
 It’s a high pressure environment as you could imagine and being backed up is a constant state of mind.
 Apart from the unknown challenges of identifying attacks SOC teams are constantly faced with issues that alter their ability to perform at their optimum best.
+Elaborating on these issues, we have shared some of the common challenges faced by the SOC team on a daily basis.

-This guide may serve well for organizations that are designing a SOC, as most of these issues can be solved if the right process is applied.
+This informative guide may serve well for organizations that are designing a SOC, as most of these issues can be solved if the right process is applied.

-1. Increasing volume of security alerts
+1. Increasing Volume of Security Alerts

-2. Budget constraints and ever-increasing costs
+2. Budget Constraints and Increasing Costs

-3. Managing a myriad of tools
+3. Managing a Myriad of Tools

 A typical Security Operations Center (SOC) may include a mix of 20 or more technologies, which can be challenging to track and manage separately.